-During the three months ended April 30, 2016, the Company earned interest income of \$10,134 on cash and cash equivalents on hand.
-This compares to \$5,419 earned during the three months ended April 30, 2015 when the Company had less cash on hand.
+During the current nine-month period, the Company earned interest income of \$52,173 on cash and cash equivalents on hand.
+This compares to \$32,250 earned during the comparative nine-month period when the Company had less cash on hand.

-As a result of completing eligible exploration expenditures of \$1,694,878 during the three months ended April 30, 2016, the Company reduced its outstanding deferred flow-through share premium related to this flow-through financing by \$211,979 during the period and recorded this same amount as a flow-through share premium reversal.
-There was no comparable transaction during the same period a year prior.
+As a result of completing all required eligible exploration expenditures during the current nine-month period, the Company reduced its outstanding deferred flow-through share premium related to this flow-through financing by \$554,878 during the current nine-month period and recorded this same amount as a flow-through share premium reversal.
+This compares to a share premium reversal of \$263,904 recorded during the comparative nine-month period.

-As a result of the foregoing, the Company recorded a comprehensive loss for the three months ended April 30, 2016 of \$91,470 as compared to a loss of \$437,876 during the same period a year prior.
+As a result of the foregoing, the Company recorded a comprehensive loss for the current nine-month period of \$510,029 as compared to a loss of \$1,078,008 during the same period a year prior.